codingmonkeys/SubEthaEdit-Modes/Documentation/ExampleMode/Documentation/SyntaxDefinition_xml.md

 * inverted-background-color
 * inverted-color

 They are replaced by the `scope` attribute and the use of style sheets (see: _Style Sheet Scopes Reference_ (**TODO**)).

+Having  a `scope` attribute instead of the direct color and font attributes gives you CSS like abstraction so there can be one `.sss` file to style all the modes.

 #### <a name="DefaultState"></a>All states are inside of the default state
 `<state>` tags only occur inside of the `<default>` tag.

 <!-- Referenced Paths -->